Onshore Oil and Gas Development in the Lower 48 States: Introducing a County-Level Database of Production for 2000-2011

 On April 8, 2014, the 2010 and 2011 oil and gas production estimates for three Pennsylvania counties (Crawford, Erie, and Mercer) were changed to correct a coding error.

-County-level Oil and Gas Production in the U.S. , USDA, Economic Research Service, December 2016
+County-level Oil and Gas Production in the U.S. , by Sarah A. Low, USDA, Economic Research Service, June 2018

 'The Effects of a Natural Gas Boom on Employment and Income in Colorado, Texas, and Wyoming', Energy Economics, Vol. 34: 1580-1588, 2012